Conditional Knockout Mouse Models

 We do not offer a guarantee for our CKO projects but our success rate is more than 97%.
 We can also provide references of researchers who have been satisfied with our CKO mouse model generation service.

-Case Studies of Conditional Knock-out Mouse Models generated by Applied StemCell's CRISPR Technology
+Case Studies of CKO Mouse Models Generated Using Applied StemCell's CRISPR Technology

 Case Study #1: A conditional knock-out mouse model with LoxP sequences inserted in intron 1 and downstream of 3’ UTR of the desired locus.